-- 1.3 Two illuminated digital screens would be integrated into the proposed structure with advertisements displayed on both sides of the hub on its larger elevations.
-The display areas would both measure 1.66m high x 0.93m wide with the bottom of each area being elevated 0.54m above pavement level. - 1.4 In addition to advertisement displays, the communication hub would also provide free Wi-Fi and phone calls with charging facilities, wayfinding / mapping services, local information provision, 999 emergency service and safety buttons, built-in defibrillator and nasal naloxone opioid antagonist. - 1.5 Background
+1.3 Two illuminated digital screens would be integrated into the proposed structure with advertisements displayed on both sides of the hub on its larger elevations.
+The display areas

+1.4 In addition to advertisement displays, the communication hub would also provide free Wi-Fi and phone calls with charging facilities, wayfinding / mapping services, local information provision, 999 emergency service and safety buttons, built-in defibrillator and nasal naloxone opioid antagonist.

+1.5 Background

-- 1.6 GPDO prior approval was refused by the Council on 07/08/2017 (ref.
-2017/3550/P) for the proposed installation of 1 x telephone box on the pavement at the application site and that an appeal was subsequently allowed by the Planning Inspectorate (ref.
-APP/X5210/W/17/3195374 Appendix A) on 12/09/2018 (see 'Relevant history' section above for details).
+- 1.6 GPDO prior approval was refused by the Council on 22/11/2017 (ref.
+2017/5427/P) for the proposed installation of 1 x telephone kiosk on the pavement at the application site and that an appeal was subsequently allowed by the Planning Inspectorate (ref.
+APP/X5210/W/17/3202786 Appeal F see Appendix A) on 19/12/2018 (see 'Relevant history' section above for details).
 The telephone box was never installed and prior approval has since expired. - 1.7 The applicant argues in their current application submission that the proposal should be approved in this context given that the Planning Inspector allowed proposals for a free-standing structure at the same location. - 1.8 However, it should be noted from the outset that the application that was assessed in that case was for GPDO Prior Approval which does not involve the same considerations as the current proposal which has been submitted as part of an application for Full Planning Permission.
-Equally important to note is that the previous proposal in 2017 was for a structure which did not include any form of advertising as part of the proposal, and as such, the Inspector was not able to and did not give any consideration at that time to the likely impact of any form of signage, illuminated or otherwise, within the setting of the application site. - 1.9 In contrast, the current proposal being considered here in this report involves the introduction of two large illuminated digital screens within the setting of the application site and the associated submission of an application for Advertisement Consent in order that the impact of the advertisements can be fully considered. - 1.10 As such, the current proposal has been assessed on its own individual merit, taking into account the particular site context and surroundings as they exist currently at the site, giving due attention to any relevant planning and appeal history, policies and guidance, as well as, any consultation responses received.
+Equally important to note is that the previous proposal in 2017 was for a structure which did not include any form of advertising as part of the proposal, and as such, the Inspector was not able to and did not give any consideration at that time to the likely impact of any form of signage, illuminated or otherwise, within the setting of the application site. - 1.9 In contrast, the current proposal being considered here in this report involves the introduction of two large illuminated digital screens within the setting of the application site and the associated submission of an application for Advertisement Consent in order that the impact of the advertisements can be fully considered. - 1.10 It should also be noted at this point that a more recent GPDO Prior Approval application to install a telephone kiosk in the same location as the current application was refused by the Council on 15/03/2018 (ref.
+2018/0342/P) and a subsequent appeal was dismissed (Ref: APP/X5210/W/18/3211455 Appeal G) on 31/07/2019 by the Planning Inspectorate (see Appendix B). - 1.11 Additionally, the most recent planning GPDO Prior Approval application to install a telephone kiosk in same location as the current application was also refused by the Council on 25/09/2018 (ref.
+2018/3828/P).
+In that case, the proposed drawings included an illustration of a non-illuminated display panel.
+A subsequent appeal was dismissed (Ref: APP/X5210/W/19/3225170 Appeal E) on 27/03/2020 by the Planning Inspectorate (see Appendix C). - 1.12 As such, the current proposal has been assessed on its own individual merit, taking into account the particular site context and surroundings as they exist currently at the site, giving due attention to any relevant planning and appeal history, policies and guidance, as well as, any consultation responses received.